Honey Pear Cheesecake

 - 1 cup chopped pecans, toasted

 - Beat cream cheese until fluffy, gradually adding 2/3 cup honey, lemon juice and minced ginger.
 Add eggs; beat on low speed just until blended.
 Fold in 1 cup chopped pears and raisins.
 Pour into crust.
 Place springform pan in a larger baking pan; add 1 in. of hot water to larger pan.
-Bake until center is just set and top appears dull, about 1-1/2 to 1-3/4 hours.
+Bake until center is just set and top appears dull, 1-1/2 to 1-3/4 hours.
 Remove from oven; remove springform from water bath.

 - Cool cheesecake on a wire rack 10 minutes.
 Loosen sides from pan with a knife; remove foil.
 Cool 1 hour longer.
 Refrigerate overnight, covering when completely cooled.
 Remove rim from pan.

 - In a large skillet, melt butter over medium heat.
 Add remaining honey and pears; cook and stir until pears are tender.
 Stir in pecans.
 Top cake with pear-pecan mixture.
-Yield: 12 servings.

 Test Kitchen Tips